Pinus nigra: Oldest tree

 The world's oldest black pine, located in the Banaz district of Uşak, Turkey, is estimated to be 1,000 years old.
-This makes it significant in the country, which is known for a very dry climate, inhospitable for most trees.
 It has a height of 11 m, a diameter of 3 m and a circumference of 9.60 m.

 Ecology

 In Mediterranean Europe and the Anatolian Peninsula (Asia Minor), trees usually associated with this species include Scots pine (Pinus sylvestris), Serbian spruce (Picea omorika), Bosnian pine (Pinus heldreichii), Norway spruce (Picea abies), Taurus cedar (Cedrus libani), European silver fir (Abies alba) and related firs.
 Several species of juniper (Juniperus spp.), and various broadleaf trees are associates.

 Climate and provenance

 Pinus nigra is a light-demanding species, intolerant of shade but resistant to wind and drought.

 The eastern P. nigra subsp. nigra exhibits greater winter frost hardiness (hardy to below -30 C) than the western P. nigra subsp. salzmannii (hardy to about -25 C).

 Different provenances (seed sources by geographic area) or varieties are adapted to different soil types: Austrian and Pyrenees origins grow well on a wide range of soil types, Corsican origins grows poorly on limestone, while Turkish and Crimean origins grow well on limestone.
 Most provenances also show good growth on podzolic soils.